OmolloRovy/Technotes-Client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available
-to  start the project, you can run:
+To start the project, you can run:

 ### `npm start`